Eric Carr: Early career

+In the spring of 1979, producer Lewis Merenstein, who knew Casablanca Records founder Neil Bogart, received an offer to produce a disco record.
+He soon recruited Mother Nature-Father Time with guitarist Tom Siano writing three of the five songs.
+Caravello sang background vocals and played drums on the record.
+The album was titled Lightning and Casablanca released the band's self-titled album on August 13, 1979.

+The Lightning album and Diamond's latest album Tiger, Tiger both failed to chart.
+The result was the end of the Caravello's work with people he had known since 1970.
+Diamond did not hire Mother Nature-Father Time to tour and Mother Nature-Father Time broke up in October 1979.
+Caravello later described the band as "like my family basically for nine years."

 In December 1979, Caravello successfully auditioned for a four-piece rock 'n' roll cover band called Flasher.
 After three weeks of rehearsals, they started playing at clubs.
+Flasher played the club circuit in New York City and Long Island for several months before Paul Turino, their keyboard player, quit to join a band that was signed to a record label and touring.
+Flasher continued as a power trio, with the three sharing vocal duties.
+They played songs by Joe Jackson, Van Halen, Led Zeppelin and Jimi Hendrix, among others.

-At this point he had become discouraged about his musical future after so many years trying to make it without a break, and considered settling down with a non-musical career. "...we were making real (lousy) money – something like $10, $7 a night, whatever it was it was.
+Eventually, bookings diminished and Caravello become discouraged about his musical future after so many years trying to make it without a break and considered settling down with a non-musical career.
+"We were making real (lousy) money – something like $10, $7 a night, whatever it was it was.
 Really, really terrible.
 Just by contrast, I used to make $15 a night when I was like 16 years old, and here I am almost 30 years old, and I'm making like $7 a night!
-So I wasn't doing better, obviously – I was going in reverse, you know!
+So I wasn't doing better, obviously – I was going in reverse."
+Caravello handed in his resignation in late May 1980 but agreed to play the remaining shows the band were booked for.

-Flasher played the club circuit in New York City and Long Island for several months, before their keyboard player, Paul Turino quit; they then continued as a power trio, with the three sharing vocal duties.
-They played songs by Joe Jackson, Van Halen, Led Zeppelin and Jimi Hendrix, among others."
-Bookings diminished, and Caravello handed in his resignation in May 1980.
 At that point, he considered quitting music, having reached the age of 30 without any real success.
-Shortly afterwards, he had a chance meeting with Turino in a club in Queens; Turino told Caravello about Peter Criss' departure from Kiss, and urged Caravello to audition to become Kiss' drummer.
+In early June, Caravello had a chance meeting with Turino in a club in Queens called Poets.
+Caravello invited Turino to see Flasher play the following night at the same club.
+The next night, Turino told Caravello about Peter Criss's departure from Kiss, and urged Caravello to audition to become Kiss' drummer.